ubidots/ubidots-mqtt-esp/README.md

 ### Ubidots

 ```
+Ubidots(char* token)
 Ubidots(char* token, char* clientName)
 ```
-> Creates an Ubidots instance, you must setup as input your Ubidots TOKEN and a MQTT client name, the name must be unique so we recommend you to insert random ASCII characters.
+> Creates an Ubidots instance, you must setup as input your Ubidots TOKEN, the MQTT client name is optional and must be unique so we recommend you to insert random ASCII characters if you decide to use it, if you don't pass the clientName as parameter to the constructor the library will try to get the MAC of the device as default client name.

 ## Methods